gronostajo/gnupolpot/README.md

 4. Create a class extending `Plugin` class from the library you've just added.
 5. Right-click `src` folder, create new package called `META-INF.services`.
 IntelliJ will complain, ignore it.
 6. Inside the package you have just created add a text file called `net.avensome.dev.gnupolpot.api.Plugin`.
 Open it and press `Ctrl`+`Space`, your class should pop up.
 Press `Enter`.
-7. Implement missing methods in your class.
-Make `getName()` return some name.
+7. Implement `getName()` in your class and return some name.
 Create a class that implements `Feature`.
-Add it to the list returned by `getFeatures()` method.
+Add it to the list returned by `YourPlugin.getFeatures()` method.
 8. Open *File* > *Project Structure* > *Modules*.
 Click the `+` button on the far right.
 Add gnupolpot's main JAR.
 Click OK.
 9. Wait until IntelliJ IDEA finishes indexing.
 Open *Edit configurations* window (combo box in the top right corner).
 10. Add new configuration for *Application*.
 Enter `net.avensome.dev.gnupolpot.core.PolpotApp` as the main class.